-7. Auditor's remuneration
+7. Auditor's remuneration \$'000

+Audit Fees

+Fees payable to the syndicate's auditor for the audit of the syndicate's annual financial statements 227

+Non-audit fees

+Audit related assurance services 113

+Other assurance services 113

+226

+Total fees 453

+8. Staff numbers and costs

+All staff are employed by a related company of ASML.
+The following amounts were incurred by the syndicate in respect of salary costs:

 \$'000

-Audit fees Fees payable to the syndicate's auditor for the audit of the syndicate's annual financial statements 23

-Non-audit fees Other services pursuant to Regulations and Lloyd's Byelaws Non audit fees 45 23

-68

-Total 91

-8. Staff number and costs

-All staff are employed by the managing agency or related companies.
-The following amounts were recharged to the syndicate in respect of salary costs:

-\$7000

-Wages and salaries 2,127
+Wages and salaries 29,307

-Social security costs 210
+Social security costs 3,084

-Other pension costs 132
+Other pension costs 1,706

-Total 2,469
+Total 34,097